Joshua-Soteras/Website-/3220/Databases.md

   - Data Access API

 ## Using JPA within the given Lab
+Steps and process in order to
+1. Install Dependencies
+2. Applicaiton Properties
+3. Mapping (Using Annotations)

 ### Install Dependencies (When creating a new project)
 1. Apache Freemarker